virtual-world-framework/vwf/public/web/docs/components.md

 **implements**

 This specifies the URIs of components that will be used as behaviors.
-All behaviors, properties, methods, events, children and scripts are inherited by the component, allowing functionality to be added from a seperate file.
+All behaviors, properties, methods, events, children and scripts are inherited by the component, allowing functionality to be added from a separate file.

 	implements:
 	- http://vwf.example.com/path/to/behavior.vwf